 Bulb Layering In Flowerbeds

-When planting in an outside flowerbed, bear in mind that bulbs make the best impression when planted en masse.
+When planting in an outside flowerbed, bear in mind that bulbs make the best impression when planted en masse using a varieties of bulbs.
 When you choose your bulbs for lasagna planting in beds, you can ensure masses of blooms and beautiful color and fragrance for an extended period of time by choosing bulbs that feature overlapping bloom times.
 Plant them densely for a stunning display throughout the spring.

 Steps To Create A Dazzling Lasagna Bulb Gardening